smck1/shellthumbs/README.md

 ## shellthumbs

 Use the Windows Shell API to extract thumbnails of size <thumbsize> from images in <folderpath>.
-Images are saved to the current directory in the bitmap format (JPEG also available if it's uncommented below).
+Images are saved to the current directory in the bitmap format (JPEG also available if it's uncommented before building).
 Output files do not possess binary identity to those in the thumbcache.